Chicken StockMakes about 2 (32 oz) quart or 8 (16 oz) pint jars

 - HEAT stock to a boil.

 - LADLE hot chicken stock into hot jars leaving 1 inch headspace.
 Wipe rim.
 Center hot lid on jar.
-Apply band and adjust until fit is fingertip tight.
+Apply band and adjust to fingertip tight.

 - PROCESS filled jars in a pressure canner at 10 pounds pressure 20 minutes for pints and 25 minutes for quarts, adjusting for altitude.
+Turn off heat; cool canner to zero pressure.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.